Pastoral Services: Baptisms, Weddings, & Funerals

 Whether you are wanting to have your child or yourself baptised, are interested in getting married, or require assistance in pre-planning your funeral or organising a funeral for a loved one, please contact the Parish Priest on 0437 937 433.

 Baptism (also known as Christening: “being made like Christ”), is the initiation rite of the church.
 It is a ‘once for all’ event in a person’s life, where the Church welcomes a person into the universal family of God: the Christian church.
 Most denominations recognize a person’s baptism as a sign of their membership of the Christian faith, regardless of where it occurred.

-In Baptism God (through the Holy Spirit) makes a person a new creation.
+In baptism God (through the Holy Spirit) makes a person a new creation.
 In spiritual terms, he or she is “born again” into the resurrected life of Christ, and the promises of God are visibly signed and sealed for them in their life.

-Weddings in the Parish must be celebrated by the Parish Priest, or another approved Anglican minister.
+Weddings in the churches must be celebrated by the Parish Priest, or another approved Anglican minister.
 The church may only be used for services authorised by the Anglican Church of Australia and cannot be ‘hired out’ to other denominations or civil celebrants.

-Funerals at St Luke’s follow the rites proscribed by the Anglican Church of Australia, and are usually celebrated by the Parish Priest.
+Funerals at St Luke’s follow the rites proscribed by the Anglican Church of Australia, and are celebrated by the Parish Priest.
 If you wish to inquire about preparing instructions for your own future funeral, or to discuss arrangements for someone who has recently died, please contact the Parish Priest, or ask your Funeral Director to contact the Parish on your behalf.